wso2/product-app-manager/README.md

 routed to the respective backend web application.

-WSO2 Application Manager is based on the revolutionary WSO2 Carbon [Middleware a' la carte] framework.
+WSO2 App Manager is based on the revolutionary WSO2 Carbon [Middleware a' la carte] framework.
 All the major features have been developed as reusable Carbon components.